 (Click picture to enlarge)

-This item is available at a 15% discount for any TCI member.
-Use the coupon code Member-SAKA during checkout.
+This item is available at a 15% discount for TCI members.
+Use the coupon code Member-SAKA on the "Cart" page during checkout.
 (If you are not a TCI member, purchase a membership first.
-The discount will be applied to your next order of a SAKA and anything else in our store.
-(The package price for Jeff Jepson's books will be discounted by 15% [instead of 12%] of the regular single-book price.)
+You can order a SAKA at the membership price right after that.
+The discount will be applied.)

 The self-advancing knee ascender (SAKA) is a floating ascending device that is used along with a foot ascender (on the other foot) to allow you to climb using both legs in a stair-walking fashion (rope walker).
 Made by Richard Mumford, this is the fastest, lightest, and most efficient knee ascender on the market.
 It can be used with double rope technique (hitch pulley method) and many of the single rope technique applications.